MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ Hello World │
     =#

-Notice that each of the two component pipelines, `Hello` and `R3` could be independently defined and tested.
-Their algebraic combination was then possible without using any sort of variable.
+Notice that each of the two components, `Hello` and `R3` could be independently defined, tested and refined.
+Their algebraic combination is then possible without explicit variable passing.

-## Sequences & Counting
+### Sequences & Counting

-When expressions that produce plural values are combined, the pipeline's output is flattened into a single sequence.
+When pipelines that produce plural values are combined, the output is flattened into a single sequence.
 For example, consider `Hello` defined to return a sequence having two strings, `"Hello"` and `"World"`:

     Hello = Const(["Hello", "World"]);
     run(Hello)